CyberTrainingExercise/Hexfall/README.md

 2. USB stick
 3. Headless server with SSH port open
 4. Optional: LED lights
-5. Optional: a phone with the tor browser installed.
+5. Optional: a phone with the tor browser installed
     - You can find other ways to have them verify the website is up and running, but this is the recommended way

 ### Setup